lanrete/HomeCreditDefaultRisk/README.md

 - For flag features, the dataset is not consistent, meaning some features use `Y` / `N` as the flag, while other use `0` and `1` as the flag.
 This needs be standardized before aggregating the features.
 - For all features (across all dataset), `XAP` and `XNA` are considered as missing.
 - For date related features (across all dataset), `365243` should be considered as `np.inf`.

+### 2018-06-29

+- Refactor the EAD part on `previous_application.csv`, moving the data-cleaning part into production script.
+- Data-cleaning includes
+  0. Converting numerical flags into categorical flags
+  0. Converting missing flag such as `XAP` and `XNA` into `np.nan`
+  0. Converting `365243` into `np.nan` for days features
+- Adding features into current pipeline, model was fitted roughtly without `GridSearch` for initial result
+- `AUC = 0.8115` on whole training set
+- `AUC = 0.775` on Public leaderboard
+- Do notice a reduce in previous over-fitting issue